Friday, June 24, 2016

 “Septembers of Shiraz” is Salma Hayek’s best performance since “Frida.”

-Oscar® nominee Iranian actress Shohreh Aghdashloo (“House of Sand and Fog”) is terrific, and she plays Habibeh, who helps Farnez with house labor and personal moral issues.
+Oscar-nominee Iranian actress Shohreh Aghdashloo (“House of Sand and Fog”) is terrific.
+She plays Habibeh, who helps Farnez with housework and personal moral issues.
 Her son Morteza (Navid Navid) becomes the “Judas” of the story, and he betrays everyone, including his mother and the revolution.

-The Australian director Wayne Blair (“The Sapphires”) in “Septembers of Shiraz” keeps the actors’ performance under-tone to contrast with the dominant images of torture and repression.
+Australian director Wayne Blair (“The Sapphires”) keeps the actors’ performances understated in “Septembers of Shiraz” to contrast with the dominant images of torture and repression.

 Salma Hayek in “Septembers of Shiraz.

-The music by Mark Isham is discreet and capable of accentuating the actors’ emotions from the beginning.
-With only a few musical tones, the dramatic momentum continues throughout the story.
+Mark Isham’s music is subtle and enhances the actors’ emotions from the outset.
+With just a few musical notes, the dramatic momentum carries through the entire story.

-In 2012, Hollywood tackled the Iranian conflict for CIA agent Tony Mendez (Ben Affleck), who helped rescue US diplomats from Tehran in “Argo.”
-The best picture Oscar® winner created controversy regarding the nationalities and the background.
+In 2012, Hollywood took on the Iranian conflict through CIA agent Tony Mendez (Ben Affleck), who helped rescue U.S. diplomats from Tehran in “Argo.”
+This Oscar® winner stirred controversy over the portrayal of nationalities and backgrounds.

-Having all talent from the exact origin is almost impossible in international production.
-Regardless of the nationalities, all the actors are genuine and respectful to the real people they portray.
+It is nearly impossible to have a cast entirely from the region in international productions.
+Regardless of their backgrounds, all the actors are genuine and honor the real individuals they portray.

-“Septembers of Shiraz” has the feeling of authenticity.
-It may be visually predictable, but it illustrates this family struggle who helped many by giving them jobs and a brighter future in Iran before the revolution.
+“Septembers of Shiraz” feels authentic.
+Though it may be visually predictable, it portrays a family’s struggle as they provide jobs and a brighter future in Iran before the revolution.

-In the revolution, many were prosecuted and killed; in the film, we learned that people from different classes don’t mesh well.
-They betrayed their people; we must remember that the world has plenty of ingratitude.
+During the revolution, many were persecuted and killed; the film reveals that people from different classes struggled to coexist.
+They betrayed their own, reminding us that the world is rife with ingratitude.

-The fundamentalists in Iran call themselves “brothers,” even though they torture and kill each other.
+The fundamentalists in Iran refer to each other as “brothers,” even as they torture and kill one another.

-“Septembers of Shiraz” is dedicated to all the families who have endured prosecution.
-Remarkable!
-An essential viewing that restores human dignity.
+“Septembers of Shiraz” is dedicated to all the families who have endured persecution.
+It is remarkable, and it is essential viewing that restores human dignity.

 No comments: